dPys/PyNets/README.md

 ```
 Map your favorite RSN's based on your favorite atlas(es)
 ![RSN Nets](PyNets_RSNs.png)
-Iterate Network Estimation for a given RSN (e.g. the DMN) across all of your subjects
+Iterate network estimation for a given RSN (e.g. the DMN) across all of your subjects
 ![Multi-Subject DMN](DMNs.png)

 Happy Netting!